<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=998375496925788&amp;ev=PageView&amp;noscript=1">

 7. Reporting.

-With a MAM system that has a suite of reporting tools on-board, your retailer network could be enjoying the same visibility that you have.
+With a Local Marketing Hub that has a suite of reporting tools on-board, your local partners could be enjoying the same visibility that you have.
 Dashboards showing the best-performing activities - by channel, campaign or product – is the least you should be looking for.
 And this type of reporting can be made visible to HQ and Field Teams, for example, so that you can see what’s happening too, right across your network.

 8. Integrated Business Services.

 Every brand will have its own way of doing business.
 And every brand will already have tech solutions in place that are integral to its marketing strategy.
-The smartest MAM systems recognise that, and will integrate with all the key proprietary marketing players out there…like Salesforce and Amazon Web Services, for example.
+The smartest Local Marketing Hubs recognise that, and will integrate with all the key proprietary marketing players out there…like Salesforce and Amazon Web Services, for example.

 9. Agency Team.